shubham1908/EB02-AMIGOS-Exp1/README.md

 <b>Discipline | <b>Electronics and Communication Engineering
 :--|:--|
-<b> Lab | <b>8051 Microcontroller and Application Lab
+<b> Lab | <b>Microcontroller 8051
 <b> Experiment|     <b> 1.
-(RIC 651) Write a program to generate 10 KHz square wave using 8051.
+Write a program to generate 10 KHz square wave using 8051.

 <h5> About the Lab (Objective) : </h5>

-Students should be able to write the assembly language code of 8051 Microcontroller and should be able to check it's results after execution.
-Following are the objectives:
-1. To be able to develop the program in assembly language of 8051 for specific task or application Microcontroller
-2. To be able to execute the program
-3. To be able to execute the program in single instruction execution
+User should be able to write the assembly language code of 8051 Microcontroller and should be able to check it's results after execution.
+User should be able to understand the functioning of simulator to write the assembly language program of 8051 for given task.
+User should be able to apply the suitable input and observe the output by understanding functioning of assembly language program.
+8051 microcontroller has four input output ports.
+User should be able to use these ports for the application program.
-4. To be able to point out the errors in Instruction
-5. To check the output of the execution

 <h5> About the Experiment : </h5>

-To generate the square wave with 8051 Microcontroller, following steps are followed
-1. Select any port pin where square is to be generated.
-Here port 1.0 pin is selected
-2. Depending upon crystal frequency , number of count to be used in delay program Instructions are calculated.
+It is required to generate the square wave with 8051 Microcontroller , First user has to decide the port pin where square wave is to be generated.
+Here port 1.0 pin is selected.Depending upon crystal frequency , number of count to be used in delay program Instructions are calculated.
 Here crystal frequency is assumed 12 MHz.
-So each count is of 1 microsecond
-3. 10 khz square wave means ontime plus off time is 100 microseconds.
-That is ontime 50 microseconds and offtime 50 microsecond
-4. But for simulation square wave is observed as LED ON OFF, so 10 khz will not work
-5. For ontime period port 1.0 pin shoud be high
-6. For offtime period port 1.0 pin should be low
-7. This sequence should be continued
+So each count is of 1 microsecond.
+10 khz square wave means ontime plus off time is 100 microseconds.
+That is ontime 50 microseconds and offtime 50 microsecond.
+To generate these timings, a counter/timer is simulated which will work according to delay required and should have facility to change the value of delay to generate the square wave of different frequencies.
+To observe this output ,a CRO is to be connected at the port pin 1.0.
+First the Port pin 1.0 is complemented so whatever is available on port pin will be inverted.
+That is logic 0 woill become logic 1 and Logic 1 will become logic 0.
+Then timer will work for 50 microseconds.
+Because the port pins are latched for 50 microseconds logic level let's say 1 will remain on port pin 1.0.
+Then it is complemented and again the timer of same count is run.
+Now logic 0 will appear on port pin 1.0 for 50 microseconds and the process is repeated to generate the continuous square wave.
+This waveform is observed on CRO.

 <h5> Target Audience : </h5>

-This experiment is useful for the students as well as the faculties who are involved in teaching-learning process of the course in Microcontroller-8051.
+This experiment is useful for the students as well as the faculty members who are involved in teaching-learning process of the course in Microcontroller-8051.

 <h5> Course Alignment : </h5>

-Microcontroller 8051 (RIC 651)
+Microcontroller 8051 for Instrumentation Engineering, Microprocessor and Microcontroller Lab for Electronics and Communication Engineering as per new third year curriculum of AKTU.

 <h5> Universities Mapped : </h5>